 Old Orchard Beach Station

-The Old Orchard Beach train platform is just steps away from the beach, pier, and attractions, which makes it easier than ever to enjoy a day or more at the shore.
+The Old Orchard Beach train platform is just steps away from the pier, attractions, and the beach that Boston Globe has named the Best Beach for Rail Travelers in New England!
+The Amtrak Downeaster makes it easier than ever to enjoy a day or more at the shore.

 The Old Orchard Beach Chamber of Commerce has the authority to issue parking passes for Downeaster passengers for a period up to 3 nights maximum (72 hours).
 Be sure to have your license plate number handy.
 All other requests must be directed to the Old Orchard Beach Town Hall at (207) 934-5714 ext.226.